Susan Peterson is an award-winning writer and author of "Western Herbs for Martial Artists and Contacts Athletes."

 |Servings||Total Calories in OJ||Total Calories in Tang||Calories Avoided||Calories Avoided Per Year|

 Tang contains two artificial colors, yellow #5 and yellow #6.
 Yellow #5, also called Tartrazine, has been associated with both breathing problems and hyperactivity.
-Yellow #6, sometimes called "sunset yellow," also has a link to hyperactivity.
-In short, the yellow dye in Tang may make it look like orange juice, but its effects can be very different from orange juice.
+Similarly, Yellow #6, sometimes called "sunset yellow," also has a link to hyperactivity.
+In short, the yellow dye in Tang may make it look like orange juice, but its effects can be very different.

 In fact, despite the full-color pictures of fruit on the label, Tang is not fruit juice.
 It is a largely artificial product.
 Having an orange with your breakfast instead would serve your body better.